RobZuazua/CrashCode/README.md

 I made Crash Code to inspire engineers of all backgrounds to master the technical coding interview.

-The truth is simple. ***Intuitive understanding > practice***.

-### Open Doors in Your Life

-Traditional coding interviews remain a major part of evaluation for most companies.

-Mastering the technical coding interview transforms your life.
-New opportunities, new coworkers, new friends, new possibilities.
+Mastering the interview transforms your life.
+New opportunities, new coworkers, new friends, and new possibilities.

+The truth is simple.
+To master anything, ***Intuitive understanding > practice***.

 ### Training

-My passion is to inspire you.
-To show you it is possible.
-To be your friend through it.
+My passion is to inspire.
+To show you what it is possible for yourself.
+To be a friend through your journey.

 1. I have identified every core concept, common nuance & technicality of every category of questions.
 (See findings on each category README)